Ankit27596/IPL-Streamlit-repo/README.md

-Use the URL below to run app hosted on streamlit: https://ipl-repo.streamlit.app
+Use the URL to run app hosted on streamlit: https://ipl-repo.streamlit.app